What is the Common Size Ratio?

 Using Common Size Ratios

-Common size ratios can be very useful when trying to get a better understanding of a business, but they need to be examined within a certain context in order to derive meaningful conclusions.
+Common size ratios can be very useful when trying to get a better understanding of a business.
+However, they need to be examined within a certain context in order to derive meaningful conclusions.

-Common size ratios are most effective when compared across multiple companies that operate in the same industry as it will enable us to rank companies based on specific metrics.
-It can help with the identification of strengths and weaknesses, which can, in turn, encourage changes to the business’ overall strategy.
+Common size ratios are most effective when compared across multiple companies that operate in the same industry.
+This enables you to rank companies based on specific metrics.
+Ratio analysis can help with the identification of a business’ strengths and weaknesses.
+That can, in turn, help in formulating changes to the business’ overall strategy.

 Common size ratios are also very useful when compared over a certain time period.
-It will enable us to more easily observe trends in specific metrics and, in turn, adjust the business’ strategy in order to arrive at a more optimal outcome.
+This enables you to more easily observe trends in specific metrics and, in turn, adjust the business’ strategy in order to arrive at a more optimal outcome.

-When comparing any two common size ratios, it is important to make sure that they are computed by using the same base figure since failure to do so will render the comparison meaningless.
+When comparing any two common size ratios, it is important to make sure that they are computed by using the same base figure.
+Failure to do so will render the comparison meaningless.